College of Education

 between the Modified program, K-12 (for individuals with mild/moderate disabilities),

 or Comprehensive Program, K-12 (for individuals with severe/profound disabilities).

 A minor in Special Education is also available.

 Graduate courses in the Department of Elementary and Special Education offers the Master of Education degree with majors in Curriculum and Instruction, Reading, and Special Education.
 The major in Curriculum and Instruction offers concentrations in Early Childhood Education, Elementary School Education, and Middle School Education.
 A specialization is also offered in Initial Licensure K-6.
 Concentrations.
 Concentrations in Mildly/Moderately Disabled Students, Preschool Disabled Students, Severely/Profoundly Disabled Students, and Vision Disabilities are available through the Special Education major.
-The Specialist in Education degree is offered with a major in Curriculum and Instruction and concentration in Elementary Education.

 The department also offers the Master of Education in Advanced Studies in Teaching and Learning—Regents Online Degree Program (RODP).